Feyerabend/bb/workbook/projects/ch01/numbers/FRAC.md

 Here's the continuation of the C example where we complete the SymbolicFraction structure, add symbolic arithmetic, and enable conditional logic with string-based symbolic expressions.

-Completing the C Example with Symbolic Representation and Conditional Logic

 Continuing from where we left off, we'll implement the add, subtract, multiply, and divide functions, each of which will generate a symbolic expression.
 Additionally, we'll add a couple of functions for